Note: Files are in Adobe (PDF) format.

 Review of Cash Flows

-Our dominant operations in Indonesia continue to be supported by positive economic outlook for Indonesia, the ongoing fiscal reforms in the areas of infrastructure and social security, and healthy domestic consumption.
-The Group has been building up organisational and operational capacities in anticipation of the economic recovery, and are well set to capture the growth opportunities, as well as proactively improve operations, increase yields, raise productivity and control costs.
+In Indonesia, our operations continue to be supported by a positive domestic economic outlook, the ongoing fiscal reforms in the areas of infrastructure and social security, and healthy domestic consumption.
+We continue to enhance our operational capacities to capture the growth opportunities, as well as proactively improve operations, increase yields, raise productivity and control costs.